qmlbook/qmlbook/en/ch01/index.rst

     If a ``width`` property is changing you can observe it with ``onWidthChanged: print(width)`` for example.

-Now the wheel will rotate, but it is still not fluent yet.
+Now the wheel will rotate, but it is still not fluid yet.
 The rotation property changes immediately.
 What we would like that the property changes by 90 degree over time.
 Now animations come into play.
 An animation defines how a property change is distributed over a duration.
 To enable this we use an animation type called property behavior.
 The ``Behaviour`` does specify an animation for a defined property for every change applied to that property.
 In short every time the property changes, the animation is run.
 This is only one of several ways of declaring an animation in QML.

 .. code-block:: qml